kshedden/cscar_terminal/um_machines.md

 ```

 The first time you connect to a machine, you will be asked to accept
-and store the machine's host key.
+and store the machine's host key on your local machine.

 Learning about the machine you have connected to
 ================================================